vivekmahajan380/containerizing-angular-app/README.md

 # containerizing-angular-app
 1. Install Docker as per the OS from the link   https://docs.docker.com/get-docker/

-  2. Once Docker is installed, open the command prompt with "containerizing-angular-app" as path
+2. Once Docker is installed, download the project and open the command prompt from folder "containerizing-angular-app"

 3. Run below command to create docker image

       `docker build -t [repository-name]/[image-name]:[tag-name]`

       e.g: Suppose

             [repository-name]    :  XYZ
             [image-name]         :  angular-app
             [tag-name]           :  1.0

       then command to create docker image will be

       `docker build -t XYZ/angular-app:1.0 .`

       [Please note dot in the end of the command which denotes the path of Dockerfile in same location]

  4. Push the Image to Repository using command

       `docker push [repository-name]/[image-name]:[tag-name]`

       e.g: for the image created in step 4, command to push the image to the repository would be

       `docker push XYZ/angular-app:1.0`

  5. To run the Application inside the container use below command

       `docker run -d -p 8080:80 [repository-name]/[image-name]:[tag-name]`

       e.g: for the image created in step 4, command to run the container would be

       `docker run -d -p 8080:80 XYZ/angular-app:1.0`

  6. Run below command to check the container created

       `docker ps`

       This should show you the container created with status and other details like image from which this container is created.

  7. Now Run the Application using URL

       http://localhost:8080

  8. To Stop container run below command

       `docker stop [initial 3-4 characters of container unique id]`

  9. To remove the container run the below command

       `docker rm [initial 3-4 characters of container unique id]`

       After this step, command on step 7 would not list this container as this would be deleted.

   10. To remove the image run below command

       `docker rmi [repository-name]/[image-name]:[tag-name]`

-### [NOTE]:
+### `[NOTE]` :

-    - Dockerfile in the project is very importatnt as that is used to cerate the image of the application and corresponding dependencies.
+      - Dockerfile in the project is very importatnt as that is used to create the image of the application and corresponding dependencies.

+      - Image of this application can also be fetched from docker hub by running below command

+            docker pull vivekmahajan380/angular-app:1.0